What is a Sales Pipeline? 7 Stages & Why You Must Track It

 What insights should a Sales Pipeline give?

 - Do we have a large enough list of prospects?
-Here are a couple of lines from “Inbound Selling” Chapter 4, page 63 and 64.
+Here are a couple of lines from “Inbound Selling” Chapter 4, pages 63 and 64.

 “At Hubspot we are spoiled.
 Especially in 2012 we were very spoiled.
 I asked for leads and the marketing Gods just provided.
 There were literally tens of thousands of leads for us to call because our marketing team relentlessly created high-quality content to attract visitors to our site and convert them into leads.”